travletothefurureprogramming/Edge-AI-Home-Monitoring-System/README.md

 8. Press "Next".
 9. Add your telegram bot token and chat id.
 10. Press "Next"
-11. Add your devices (For LG TV you must have powered on the tv and press yes)
+11. Add your devices (For LG TV you must have powered on the tv and press yes.
+For Philips Hue devices you must have pressed the button.)
 12. Close the window.